dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-to get the data from the `store` and specify the behavior this lets us keep the `Footer` Component simple and de-coupled from the behavior and data that its' child Components need.
+to get the data from the `store` and specify the behavior this lets us keep the `Footer` Component simple and de-coupled from the behavior and data that its child Components need.

 > Code at the *end* of Video 22: